uyar/calico/docs/tutorial.rst

 This stage will create a :file:`circle.o` file in the current directory as a result of the run command.

-If we assign points to a stage, Calico will print those points in its report if the stage passes.
+If we want to do grading, we can assign points to stages.
+If a stage with points passes, Calico will print those points in the report.
 Also note that we can leave out the ``return: 0`` clause because successful completion is the default desired outcome:

 .. code-block:: yaml